AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/image-sets.md

    ![6_5_imageset-reorderassets](assets/6_5_imageset-reorderassets.png)

-   Als u een miniatuur of staal wilt wijzigen, klikt u op het pictogram **+** **miniatuur** naast de afbeelding en navigeert u naar de gewenste miniatuur of staal.
-Als u alle afbeeldingen hebt geselecteerd, klikt u op **[!UICONTROL Opslaan]**.
+   Als u een miniatuur of staal wilt wijzigen, klikt u op het pictogram **+** **miniatuur** naast de afbeelding en gaat u naar de gewenste miniatuur of staal.
+When done selecting all the images click **[!UICONTROL Save]**.

 1. (Optioneel) Voer een van de volgende handelingen uit:

    * Als u een afbeelding wilt verwijderen, selecteert u de afbeelding en tikt u op Element **** verwijderen.

-   * Tik op **[!UICONTROL Voorinstelling]** en selecteer vervolgens een voorinstelling die u op alle elementen tegelijk wilt toepassen om een voorinstelling toe te passen in de rechterbovenhoek van de pagina.
+   * To apply a preset, near the upper-right corner of the page, tap **[!UICONTROL Preset]**, then select a preset to apply to all the assets at once.
    >[!NOTE]
    >
-   >Wanneer u de afbeeldingsset maakt, kunt u de miniatuur van de afbeeldingsset wijzigen of AEM toestaan de miniatuur automatisch te selecteren op basis van de elementen in de afbeeldingsset.
-Als u een miniatuur wilt selecteren, tikt u op de miniatuur **** Wijzigen boven het veld Titel op de pagina Editor afbeeldingsset en selecteert u een willekeurige afbeelding (u kunt ook naar andere mappen navigeren om afbeeldingen te zoeken).
-Als u een miniatuur hebt geselecteerd en vervolgens besluit dat u AEM een miniatuur wilt genereren op basis van de set afbeeldingen, selecteert u **[!UICONTROL Overschakelen naar]** **[!UICONTROL automatische miniatuur]**.
+   >Wanneer u de afbeeldingset maakt, kunt u de miniatuur van de afbeeldingset wijzigen of AEM toestaan de miniatuur automatisch te selecteren op basis van de assets in de afbeeldingset.
+To select a thumbnail, tap **[!UICONTROL Change thumbnail]** above the Title field on the Image Set Editor page, then select any image (you can navigate to other folders to find images as well).
+If you have selected a thumbnail and then decide that you want AEM to generate one from the image set, select **[!UICONTROL Switch to]** **[!UICONTROL Automatic thumbnail]**.

 1. Click **[!UICONTROL Save]**.
 De nieuwe afbeeldingsset wordt weergegeven in de map waarin u deze hebt gemaakt.